Should software developers have a code of ethics?

 Teaching people to ask the right questions involves understanding what the questions are, says Burton, and that everyone’s values are different; some individuals have no problem working on software that runs nuclear reactors, or developing targeting systems for drones, or smart bombs, or military craft.

-"The truth is, we've been here before, and we're already making strides toward mitigating risks and unintended consequences.
-It's not even a question of can we build it anymore, because we know the technology and capability is out there to build whatever we can think of.
-The questions should be around should it be built, what are the fail-safes, and what can we do to make sure we're having the least harmful impact we can?" he says.
+“The truth is, we’ve been here before, and we’re already making strides toward mitigating risks and unintended consequences.
+We know we have to be really careful about how we’re using some of these technologies.
+It’s not even a question of can we build it anymore, because we know the technology and capability is out there to build whatever we can think of.
+The questions should be around should it be built, what are the fail safes, and what can we do to make sure we’re having the least harmful impact we can?” he says.

+Burton believes, despite the naysayers, that AI, machine learning and automation can actually help solve these ethical problems by freeing up humans to contemplate more fully the impacts of the technology they’re building.

+“Right now, there’s so much pressure to meet deadlines and there’s market pressure to release products, that it’s taking up developers’, CIOs’, CTOs’ and other IT leaders’ time,” Burton says.
+“If we can automate more of the processes and relieve some of the human efforts so they can apply better critical thinking, and hopefully head off some of these issues before they get critical,” he says.

-There's no one "right answer" here, and a code of ethics certainly won't put all the ethical issues to rest.
+There’s no one ‘right answer’ here, and a code of ethics certainly won’t put all the ethical issues to rest.
 But it could be a good place to start if individuals and organizations want to harness the great power of technology to create solutions that serve the greater good.

 This story, "Should software developers have a code of ethics?" was originally published by CIO.